isabelle-np/isabelles-engineering-handbook/product-management/risk-mitigation.md

-# Risk Assessment — My Dog’s Well-Being
+# Risk Assessment: My Dog’s Well-Being

 This risk assessment identifies potential risks to my dog’s happiness, health, and engagement while I am at work.
 Each risk is evaluated for likelihood and consequence severity, with mitigation strategies for both.